 - Apply to be a UH Cougar Literacy Corps-AmeriCorps tutor.

 Frequently Asked Questions

 What will I do as UH Cougar Literacy Corps-AmeriCorps member?

-As a Corps member, you will work as a tutor 20 hours a week in elementary schools close to the UH campus.
+As a Corps member, you will work as a tutor 18 to 20 hours a week in elementary schools close to the UH campus.
 The participating schools are in the Houston Independent School District and are partners in the UH Third Ward Initiative.
 Corps members may work one-on-one with young students or provide small-group reading tutoring sessions.